quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part08_Part_III_The_Pr.md

 x??

 #### Little's Law
 Background context: Little’s Law is one of the most important operational laws discussed.
-It relates the mean number of jobs in any system (L) to the mean response time experienced by arrivals (W), expressed as \( L = \lambda W \).
+It relates the mean number of jobs in any system (L) to the mean response time experienced by arrivals (W), expressed as $L = \lambda W$.

 :p What does Little's Law relate?
 ??x
 Little's Law relates the mean number of jobs in a system (L) to the mean response time experienced by arrivals (W).
-The relationship is given by \( L = \lambda W \), where \(\lambda\) represents the arrival rate. x??
+The relationship is given by $L = \lambda W $, where $\lambda$ represents the arrival rate. x??

 #### Application of Operational Laws